Article Two of the United States Constitution: Clause 2: Method of choosing electors

 Each state chooses as many electors as it has representatives and senators representing it in Congress.
 Under the 23rd Amendment, the District of Columbia may choose no more electors than the state with the lowest number of electoral votes (in effect, three electors), although since that amendment's ratification the District's population has never reached the threshold that would otherwise entitle it to choose four or more electors.
-U.S. senators, representatives and federal government officials are barred from becoming electors; in practice, the two major federal parties frequently select senior state party and government officials (up to and including governors) to serve as electors.
+U.S. Senators, Representatives and federal government officials are barred from becoming electors; in practice, the two major federal parties frequently select senior state party and government officials (up to and including governors) to serve as electors.

 All states other than Maine (including the District of Columbia) use a first past the post system in their presidential elections.
 In 2020, Maine switched from first past the post to ranked choice.

 In McPherson v.
 Blacker (1892), the Supreme Court affirmed the ability of a state to appoint its electors based on electoral districts rather than a statewide popular vote, describing the power of state legislatures to determine the method of appointment of electors as "plenary", and suggesting that it was not limited even by state constitutions.
 In Bush v.
 Palm Beach County Canvassing Board (2000), the Supreme Court remanded to the Supreme Court of Florida the question of "the extent to which the Florida Supreme Court saw the Florida Constitution as circumscribing the legislature's authority under Art.
 II, § 1, cl.
 2".
 In Williams v.
 Rhodes (1968), the Court struck down as a violation of the Equal Protection Clause an Ohio law which placed heavy burdens on minor parties seeking to be placed on the ballot for presidential electors.

 The Supreme Court upheld the power of Congress to regulate political contributions intended to influence the appointment of electors in Burroughs v.
 United States (1934).

 Clause 3: Electoral College

+(Note: This procedure was changed by the 12th Amendment in 1804.)